Kawana

 An assessment of population growth drivers in Kawana reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Kawana's population is estimated at around 4780 as of Feb 2026.
-This reflects an increase of 346 people (7.8%) since the 2021 Census which reported a population of 4434 people.
-The change is inferred from the resident population of 4558 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional five validated new addresses since the Census date.
-This level of population equates to a density ratio of 653 persons per square kilometer, providing significant space per person and potential room for further development.
-Kawana's growth of 7.8% since the 2021 census exceeded both the SA4 region (6.8%) and the SA3 area, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 66.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, the suburb of Kawana's population is estimated at around 4702 as of May 2026.
+This reflects an increase of 268 people (6.0%) since the 2021 Census, which reported a population of 4434 people.
+The change is inferred from the resident population of 4607 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 7 validated new addresses since the Census date.
+This level of population equates to a density ratio of 642 persons per square kilometer, providing significant space per person and potential room for further development.
+Kawana's 6.0% growth since census positions it within 1.0 percentage points of the SA3 area (7.0%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 66.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
-Moving forward with demographic trends, a significant population increase in the top quartile of national regional areas is forecast, with the suburb expected to grow by 2025 persons to reach 6805 by 2041 based on aggregated SA2-level projections, reflecting an increase of 41.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Moving forward with demographic trends, a significant population increase in the top quartile of national regional areas is forecast, with the suburb expected to grow by 1754 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 35.3% in total over the 16 years.

 Frequently Asked Questions - Population